Papal pacifism: Moscow’s shadow over the Vatican (Part 2)

 The problem with Francis’ attitude, however, is that, before he began to criticize defense wars, in the encyclical Fratelli tutti (para.
 258 and footnote 242), he spoke firmly against – to some extent rightly – preventive wars.
 Shouldn’t he therefore be consistent?
 Why did he not oppose the drastic prevention – carried out without sufficient justification – that Russia undertook against its weaker neighbor, while ruining its cities and committing war crimes?

 Let’s end with a little hope.
 On February 26th, the Pope called the head of the Ukrainian Greek Catholic Church, Archbishop Sviatoslav Shevchuk.
 According to the secretariat of the archbishop, Francis allegedly said: “I will do everything in my power”.
 Although it is hard to believe that telling the truth about the Russian invasion was beyond the papal “power”, it is still possible that the Holy See, behind the scenes, remains active in the efforts of peace.
 And that it is not only in the form of prayer, which is so important in this time.
 Simultaneously, looking at the ongoing war, it is hard to find a more painful reflection concerning the entirety of the papal foreign policy and papal pacifism.

-This article was published in April 2022 in “Do Rzeczy” magazine.
+This article was published in “Do Rzeczy” magazine.